Pregnancy belts: how to choose and use them?

 Not all pregnancy belts are created equal, and price isn't everything!
 There are several types of pregnancy belts, including lumbar belts and evolutionary pregnancy belts.
 The right pregnancy belt will depend on each woman's needs, whether she's looking for tummy support, pelvic support or lumbar support.

-The essential prerequisite: measure your hip circumference at the abdomen, so you can choose a model that matches your size.
+The essential pre-requisite: measure your hip circumference at the abdomen, so as to choose a model that corresponds to your size.
 Evolutionary pregnancy belts have the advantage of being worn throughout pregnancy, as they adapt to the size of your belly as baby develops.

 If in doubt, ask your doctor, gynecologist or midwife for advice.